-When you know which of the 5 above made them feel special, you know their attachment language.
+When you know which of the five above made them feel special, you know their love language.

-Here are a few more options for how to find their attachment language in a more indirect way.
+Here are a few more options for how to find their love language in a more indirect way.

-If your partner is complaining about you not doing enough of something, then it will often indicate their attachment language.
+If your partner is complaining about you not doing enough of something, it will often indicate their love language.

-If your partner often or repletely complaining about not getting enough massages, then their attachment language could be touch.
+If your partner often or repletely complaining about not getting enough massages, then their love language could be touch.